 Another robo-advisor in the Canadian market is Questwealth.
 This is the robo-advisor product made by Questrade.
 Questwealth has among the lowest fees when it comes to the entire robo-advisor segment despite having actively managed portfolios like Justwealth.

 Justwealth also has a higher minimum investment amount compared to Questwealth.
 Questwealth has a $1,000 minimum investment amount, but you can keep adding smaller amounts to your account until you reach $1,000.
 To find out more about the platform, you can check out my Questwealth Review.

 You might recognize the name for this one.
 BMO SmartFolio is the robo-advisor product that the Bank of Montreal released to announce its entry in the segment.
 The bank wanted to provide investors with a product in the increasingly popular segment, and it became the first among major Canadian banks to launch an online portfolio manager.

 I think that it is a decent robo-advisor, but it has a higher fee structure and does not offer features as broad as Justwealth.
 Its fee structure is also sophisticated to understand.
 You can find out more about the platform in my BMO SmartFolio Review.

 |Management Fees||0.40%-0.50% per year||0.40%-0.50% per year||0.20%-0.25% per year||0.40%-0.70% per year|

 |Around 0.25%||Around 0.20%||0.11%-0.23%||0.25% – 0.35%|

 However, its wide range of portfolios makes it a very attractive portfolio manager.
-As for my verdict, Justwealth gets a Wealth Awesome thumbs up, especially if you are finding that you aren’t seeing a suitable portfolio fit with other robo-advisors.
+You can check out Justwealth here.
+As for my verdict, Justwealth gets a Wealth Awesome thumbs up.